 What you rely on is your resourcefulness and the shaky relationship you have with yourself.
-In many cultures this was the classic initiation into self-mastery and self-knowledge – the lonely and dangerous period spent in isolation meeting yourself and forces of nature and spirit that made you a man…if you survived.
+In many cultures, this was/is the classic initiation into self-mastery and self-knowledge; the lonely and dangerous period spent in isolation, meeting yourself and forces of nature and spirit that make you a man, if you survive.

-We experience a lot of what we don’t want to know, and unapologetically state, what we do want.
+We experience a lot of what we don’t want, then learn to unapologetically state what we do want.

 When everything we’ve become to please others is stripped away to make room for everything we must become to please and love ourselves, we take full responsibility for our choices and life.

-In separating from everything we’ve identified with we identify the newness in everything – including the ability to soothe ourselves and tenderly care for our own needs.
-That’s when you’re ready – ready to love again, ready to step up, step out and take the world by storm.
+In separating from everything we’ve identified with, we identify the newness in everything, including the ability to soothe ourselves and tenderly care for our own needs.
+That’s when we’re ready – ready to love again, ready to step-up, step out, and take the world by storm.